fraco-oxza/final-ia/REPORT.md

 ### 6.1 Why ~59% Accuracy is Reasonable

-Our 59% test accuracy may seem low, but context is essential:
+Our 59.42% test accuracy (ordinal model) may seem low, but context is essential:

 1. **Baseline Comparison**: Random guessing achieves 14.3% accuracy (1/7 classes).
-Our model achieves **4.1x** this baseline.
+Our model achieves **4.2x** this baseline.

 2. **Majority Class Baseline**: Always predicting class 6 achieves 43.65% accuracy.
-Our model improves by **15 percentage points** over this naive strategy.
+Our model improves by **16 percentage points** over this naive strategy.

 3. **Literature Comparison**: Published results on this dataset using sophisticated methods (SVM, Random Forest, XGBoost) typically achieve 55-65% accuracy.
 Our from-scratch neural network is competitive.